 Though Person A did not bake the heirloom chocolate cake she did make a spectacular molten lava cake that burst with the flavors of chocolate and joy.
 She sat quietly as she savored each bite while remembering the joyful noise of each birthday and hoping for more to come.
 Each bite was taken without the slightest bit of guilt and each bite was spent gulping back tears and memories.
 Each bite was full of love and pride that she had raised two totally perfect children in a totally imperfect world.
 And though no photographers were present, and no words were spoken, she remembered the day her children were born and she rejoiced.

 Time to Prepare: 10 minutes preparation, 8-10 minutes baking

 1/2 c bittersweet chocolate chips

 Melt chocolate and butter in microwave for 45 seconds.
 Stir until chips are melted.
 Whisk in egg and egg yolk.
 Add vanilla, salt, powdered sugar and flour.

 These can be held on the counter until you are ready to bake them.
-In our case, this means do the dishes, put in the cakes and when the dishes are finished, the cakes are ready to devour.
-You can bake these up to about 14 minutes but the centers will not be as runny or molten.
+In our case, this means do the dishes, put in the cakes and then cakes are ready to devour.
+You can bake these up to about 14 minutes, but the centers will not be as runny or molten.
 This cake is extraordinary and perfect for any occasion.